-Solid states are usually preferred by the practice bedroom guitarist for a number of reasons.
+Solid state amps are usually preferred by the practice bedroom guitarist for a number of reasons.
 The first being that these amps offer way more tonal options compared to tube amps.

 Solid-state amps also offer more in terms of effects and features like delays, reverb modulation, wah, effects loops, headphone input etc. all rolled into a more compact and affordable product.

 Tube/Valve Amps – Overview

 Tube or valve amps, come in the variety of types: head, combo and lunch box.
 Unlike solid-state, valve amps use vacuum tubes to power and amplify the signal from the guitar.